 Data augmentation was used in order to increase the diversity of the training set.
 Images were flipped horizontally at random with a 50% probability and randomly cropped in order to increase the range of physical scales represented in the data.
-In order to introduce more "not fold" pixels, "not fold" scribbles were drawn with a greater width than with which they were drawn by the annotator.
+In order to introduce more labeled pixels, we also exploited the fact that scribbles were drawn well away from the expected boundaries between "fold" and "not fold" regions and increased the stroke width of annotations.
+These thicker scribbles were manually examined on a sample of training images to confirm that no pixels were being mislabeled.